mackosvira/Monthly_Bills_Reminder/README.md

 ## My comments
 After I started script use, I did not miss any payment so far.
 The script is initially created for practical reasons, but also for recreational purpose to keep in shape my "long time ago forgoten" knowledge in unix shel scripting.
-For learning purposes I plan to do more advanced version by using python and DB tables instead of text file, Also as an executable program adopted for Windows.